 Secretaries and Administrative Assistants

 It is common for secretaries and administrative assistants to get more advanced skills by taking training in word processing and spreadsheet applications offered by software vendors, the BLS notes.
-Secretaries and administrative assistants comprise one of the largest occupational groups in the country with 2.2 million jobs in 2014.
-Secretaries, except those in specialized fields such as legal or medical, earned a mean annual average wage of $38,750 in May 2014.
+Secretaries and administrative assistants comprise one of the largest occupational groups in the country with nearly 3.7 million jobs in 2015.
+Secretaries, except those in specialized fields such as legal or medical, earned a mean annual average wage of $39,360 in May 2015.

 These are workers who listen to information dictated by physicians and other medical professionals regarding patient histories.
 In addition to word processing skills, the job requires detailed knowledge of medical terminology, abbreviations, anatomy, physiology and pharmacology.
 While MOS certification alone is not a sufficient qualification for getting a job in this field, it may provide a competitive edge.
-The BLS reports job prospects for such workers are expected to be good in the 2012-2022 decade, and mean annual wages as of May 2014 were $35,580.
+The BLS reports job prospects for such workers are expected to decline slightly in the 2014-2024 decade, and mean annual wages as of May 2015 were $35,720.

 Often combining artistic and writing skills with an eye for detail, desktop publishers create documents such as newsletters, books, magazines, newspaper pages and catalogs which are then created on printers or sent to professional printing companies.
 They may also design and edit websites.